 ‘Springtime for Hitler’ is of course the name of the show in Mel Brooks’ great film ‘The Producers’.
 The eponymous producers want to stage a Broadway production that’s bound to fail, as a financial scam, and they find a script for… a musical about the life of Hitler.
 It’s a disaster, of course, but finally the show is so over-the-top awful that it becomes a raging success.
 An important point to remember, though, is that these producers raised the money BEFORE they put on the show.

 Brighton Theatre did this staging of ‘Black Venus’ as a shorter ‘showcase’ version, to raise awareness and attract funding for a projected longer production to open next year.
-Richard Crane, dramaturg to the project (his word, not mine), explained that the actors had had very little rehearsal time and so would be performing with the aid of onstage scripts.
+Richard Crane, dramaturg to the project, explained that the actors had had very little rehearsal time and so would be performing with the aid of onstage scripts.
 The programme asked potential Angels to contact the company if they had enjoyed the show, which was therefore something between a trailer and a pitch.
 The audience in the Concorde bar was significantly older than is usual at the Fringe, (a lot of white hair in evidence) and looked very middle-class.
 Good sponsorship material…

 Mel Brooks’ producers found their script written by an unreconstructed Nazi and fanatical Hitler loyalist.
 ‘Black Venus’ author Jonathan Cash seems to have found his source material in Stephen Papich’s 1976 biography of Josephine Baker – ‘Remembering Josephine’.
 The book has an anecdotal account of a dinner at Baker’s house in the occupied Paris of 1940, which had been requisitioned by Reichsmarschall Hermann Goering as his headquarters.
 Baker was intelligence-gathering for the Resistance, and was married to a French Jewish husband, Jean Lion, and so Goering decided to murder her with cyanide in a poisoned fish at dinner.
 She escaped via a laundry chute, and was saved by having her stomach pumped by her comrades.
 So far, so anecdotal and unsubstantiated.
 But since when did an unbelievable story stand in the way of a good musical?